The Comedians (Kabalevsky)

 The Comedians, Op.
 26, is an orchestral suite of ten numbers by Dmitry Kabalevsky.
 It is one of his best-known and best-loved works.

 In particular, the "Comedians' Galop" (No. 2) is the single most famous piece of music he ever wrote.
 It is popular as a piece played on sports days in Japan.
-(1942).

 Background

-In 1938 or 1939, Kabalevsky wrote incidental music for a children's play called The Inventor and the Comedians, by the Soviet Jewish writer Mark Daniel.
-The play was staged at the Central Children's Theatre in Moscow, and it was about the German inventor Johannes Gutenberg and a group of travelling buffoons.
+In 1938 or 1939, Kabalevsky wrote incidental music for a children's play called The Inventor and the Comedians, by the Soviet writer Mark Daniel.
+The play was about the German inventor Johannes Gutenberg and a group of travelling buffoons; it was staged at the Central Children's Theatre in Moscow.
 Mark Daniel died young the following year.

 Concert suite

 In 1940, Kabalevsky chose ten short numbers from the incidental music and arranged them into a concert suite.
 The movements are: